Why Lesson Study?

 What does Lesson Study look like?

 A Lesson Study can take many forms depending on the needs and resources at your school site.
 I’ve worked with dozens of school districts implementing Lesson Studies that are aligned with their instructional goals, congruent with their vision for professional development, and are implemented in a way that will lead to long-term sustained professional growth for teachers.
+(You can find a protocol facilitators can use to guide them through the lesson study process and other resources I use during lesson study here.)

 Often times, Lesson Study starts as a two-day process that provides teachers an opportunity to collaborate on lesson planning, share instructional practices, and reflect on student learning together.
 On the first day, teachers discuss and unpack the content of the curriculum they are using and collaborate to write a lesson plan that aligns with their vision for a productive and engaging classroom experience.
 On the second day, teachers observe student learning in each other’s classrooms while the lesson is taught in turns to their own students.
 Teachers formalize their professional learning through a reflecting conversation at the end of the day and identify goals for professional growth moving forward.